Say “Alexa” Again, I Dare You

 Stationary bike maker and fitness televangelist Peloton Interactive Inc. (Nasdaq: PTON) is going public today.

 The company’s initial public offering (IPO) priced at the top end of its range at $29 per share, raking in $1.16 billion.
 The IPO also values Peloton at a whopping $8.1 billion.

 Now you too can be a well-entertained hamster on a wheel getting “swol” — whatever that means.

 The offering is a clear win for Peloton in an increasingly tough IPO market (I’m looking at you, WeWork).
 But Peloton still has its issues.
 First and foremost, the company’s net loss widened by 412% from $47.9 million in 2018 to $245.7 million in 2019.
 And costs are expected to continue to rise as Peloton targets the international market.

 What’s more, Peloton is facing a $300 million lawsuit from music publishers for using 2,200 songs without licensing them.

 Still, the company’s subscription model has low overhead and revenue is soaring.
 Investors will want to keep a close eye on PTON shares as they begin trading.

 While you’re deciding on whether to invest in PTON or not, I know the perfect people to help you make that decision.
-Banyan Hill experts Paul Mampilly and Hudson Cashdan have all the information you need to make the best decision on IPO investing.
+Banyan Hill expert Paul has all the information you need to make the best decision on IPO investing.

-It’s a wild IPO market out there, and you need people like Paul and Hudson to help guide you through it.
+It’s a wild IPO market out there, and you need people like Paul to help guide you through it.

 The Bad: See a Penny, Pick It Up